Nagai Yume: Manga ending

-Shortly afterward, Takeshima confides to Yamauchi that her fear of death is lessening but that she, too, is starting to experience long dreams.
-Theorizing that the illness Mukoda suffered from is contagious, Yamauchi consults Kuroda on the matter, who explains that he had been using the crystals on Takeshima in secret, having realized they were the secret to Mukoda's condition.
-Yamauchi is horrified by this, stating that it desecrates the souls of the dying, but Kuroda reasons that humanity will have no reason to fear death if they have the option of having eternal dreams instead.
+Shortly afterward, Takeshima confides to Yamauchi that her fear of death is lessening but that she is starting to experience long dreams.
+Believing that the illness Mukoda suffered from is contagious, Yamauchi consults Kuroda on the matter, who reveals that he had been using the crystals he obtained from Mukoda's remains on Takeshima in secret, having realized they were the secret to Mukoda's condition.
+Yamauchi is horrified by this, arguing that it desecrates the souls of the dying, but Kuroda reasons that humanity will have no reason to fear death if they have the option of having eternal dreams instead.

 Film ending

 In the television drama, the conclusion of the story continues beyond Mukoda's demise, and is significantly different from the ending of the story on which it is based.

 After Takeshima begins to display the same symptoms of Mukoda's condition, Yamauchi voices his concerns of a potential contagion to Kuroda, who brushes him off, arguing that Takeshima is his patient.
 A few days later, one of the hospital's nurses, Miyama, informs Yamauchi that she had seen Kuroda entering Takeshima's room late at night, locking the door behind him.
 That night, Miyama is brutally stabbed to death.
 Yamauchi attempts to resuscitate her, only for Takeshima to arrive, covered in blood and brandishing a knife.
 Takeshima had suffered a similar psychotic break to Mukoda, and had killed Miyama while still believing that she was in a dream, one where Miyama had prevented her from entering into a relationship with Kuroda.

 With his efforts to investigate the cases of the lengthening dreams interfered with by Kuroda, Yamauchi takes matters into his own hands and takes the key to Kuroda's office.
 Searching for evidence that may provide insight on the disturbing events that have unfolded, he finds a set of videotapes surrounding the case, and then discovers Kuroda's dark secrets.
 By testing the crystals from Mukoda's brain on Takeshima, Kuroda intends to find a way to enter the dream world, trying to reunite with the spirit of his deceased lover and former patient, Kana Sakurai, who died from an accidental overdose of phenobarbital administered by Kuroda during her treatment at the hospital, a few years before the events of the film.
 Kuroda, having experienced visions involving Kana throughout the film, has also been surreptitiously administering the chemical crystals to himself.